angt/glorytun/README.md

 ```

-Add the keyword `help` after a command to show its usage.
+Use the keyword `help` after a command to show its usage.

 ### Mini HowTo

-Glorytun does not touch network configuration of its interface,
+Glorytun does not touch the configuration of its network interface (except for the MTU),
-It only tries to set the MTU when it receives packets,
-it doesn't rely on ICMP Next-hop MTU to avoid black holes.
 It is up to the user to do it according to the tools available
 on his system (systemd-networkd, netifd, ...).
 This also allows a wide variety of configurations.